PostHog/posthog.com/contents/docs/cdp/batch-exports/index.md

 ## Historical exports

-Batch exports can export data that landed in PostHog before the batch export was created, known as historical data.
-For this, no new batch export has to be created: A batch export already knows the destination where we wish to export historical data, it only requires the boundaries for the historical export, in other words a start and an end date.
+You can use batch exports for past data stored in PostHog, known as historical data.
+For this, you don't need to create a new batch export.
+The batch export already knows the destination where we wish to send historical data.
+It only requires the boundaries for the data you want to export, in other words, a start and an end date.

 A "Create historic export" button can be found in the UI: